ColinBD/JSAudioKnobs/README.md

 ## Getting started

-1. Place the link to the knobs.js file at the bottom of the _head_ section of your html file `<script src="https://colinbd.github.io/JSAudioKnobs/knobs.js"></script>`
+1. Place the following link at the bottom of the _head_ section of your html file `<script src="https://colinbd.github.io/JSAudioKnobs/knobs.js"></script>`
 2. Within the body of your html create a div where you want a knob to reside and give it the class of 'knob' and a unique ID `<div class="knob" id="knob1"></div>`